microsoft/RecursiveExtractor/README.md

 Recursive Extractor is available on NuGet as [Microsoft.CST.RecursiveExtractor](https://www.nuget.org/packages/Microsoft.CST.RecursiveExtractor/).

-This code adapted from the Cli extracts the contents of given archive located at `options.Input` to a directory located at `options.Output` and prints the relative path of each file inside the archive.
+This code adapted from the Cli extracts the contents of given archive located at `options.Input` to a directory located at `options.Output`.

 ```csharp
 var extractor = new Extractor();